fife-rpg/fife-rpg.github.com/_sources/tutorial/controlling.txt

    if __name__ == '__main__':
        main()

-The next Tutorial will look at the actions system of FIFErpg.
+The :ref:`next <actions>` Tutorial will look at the actions system of FIFErpg.